00015775/CorrNet/macOS_en.md

 In this chapter, you learned:

--How to run reasoning quickly on Mac OS?
+- How to run reasoning quickly on Mac OS?
--How to use demo.py(UI is the friendliest)
+- How to use demo.py(UI is the friendliest)
--How to use decode.py (command line)
+- How to use decode.py (command line)
--Complete reasoning process of multi-graph+video
+- Complete reasoning process of multi-graph+video
--MPS automatic acceleration and fallback
+- MPS automatic acceleration and fallback
--Common error handling
+- Common error handling

 At this point, a mac user can run your project independently.